Derek Prince: Israel

 Prince strongly opposed replacement theology.
 His book The Destiny of Israel and the Church argues that the Church has not replaced Israel and that the covenant that God made with the nation of Israel still stands today.
 Prince also believed that the creation of the state of Israel was the fulfillment of biblical prophecy.
-Derek states in his book Promised Land, "The central theme of biblical prophecy, as it is being unfolded in our time, revolves around the land and the people of Israel.
+He states in his book Promised Land, "The central theme of biblical prophecy, as it is being unfolded in our time, revolves around the land and the people of Israel.
 God is carrying out His predetermined plan to regather the Jewish people from their worldwide dispersion and restore them to their ancient homeland."

-The Shepherding Movement
+Shepherding movement

-Prince created the Shepherding Movement with fellow ministers Don Basham, Bob Mumford, Charles Simpson and Ern Baxter, who became known as the 'Fort Lauderdale Five.'
+Prince created the Shepherding movement with fellow ministers Don Basham, Bob Mumford, Charles Simpson and Ern Baxter, who became known as the 'Fort Lauderdale Five.'
 They sought to counter what were seen as excesses within the Charismatic Movement, by emphasizing discipleship and pastoral care.
 The practice of 'personal submission to spiritual authorities' was considered controversial.
-Prince's association with the Shepherding Movement provided international exposure.
+Prince's association with the Shepherding movement provided international exposure.
 After leaving the movement, he focused on his own international ministry.

 Publications

-Prince published many books and recorded over 600 audio teaching sermons and 100 video teachings.
+Prince published many books and recorded more than 900 audio teachings and over 100 video sermons.